rachsmithcodes/rachsmith.com/src/content/notes/today-was-an-amazing-regular-day.md

 ---
 title: Today was an amazing regular day
 slug: today-was-an-amazing-regular-day
-added: 2023-01-04 14:41
+added: 2023-01-04T04:41:00.000Z
-updated: 2023-01-04 14:41
+updated: 2023-01-04T04:41:00.000Z
-tags: [wellbeing, productivity]
+excerpt: >-
-excerpt: Today was a regular day.
+  Today was a regular day.
 I had to work, cook and clean, and look after my kids just like any normal weekday.
 But it went about as well as a regular day can.
 publish: true
+tags:
+  - wellbeing
+  - productivity
 ---

 Today was an amazing regular day.
 I add regular because it wasn't a truly amazing day.
 A few weeks ago I had a day where I had the day off work while the kids were in childcare and I was able to have a long lunch with two of my very best friends who live a long drive away.
 That was a truly amazing day.